Shanu85/Shopify/ecommerce-website/README.md

 You also need to install the Google Authenticator App on mobile from the play store.
 The steps can be found in this manual :- https://www.thecloudtutorial.com/create-user-manual-for-web-application/

-The home page of our website can be accessed from this URL :- https://192.168.2.238

-- First a user needs to register on our website.
-To register, you need to click on the REGISTER button on top-right
-- The user can then choose his role as a BUYER or as a SELLER.
+First a user needs to register on our website.
+To register, you need to click on the REGISTER button on top-right.
+User have to choose his role as a BUYER or as a SELLER.

 ![](https://github.com/Shanu85/Shopify/blob/main/ecommerce-website/Website_Image/homepage1.png)